-Withings’ “most medically advanced hybrid smartwatch” with atrial fibrillation detection — the Withings ScanWatch — has received FDA clearance and will be available for purchase starting in November.
+Withings’ “most medically advanced hybrid smartwatch” with atrial fibrillation detection — the Withings ScanWatch — has received FDA clearance and is now available for purchase.
 The latest smartwatch from the connected health company can monitor heart rate, atrial fibrillation through ECG, breathing disturbances, blood oxygen levels through SpO2, sleep, and physical activity.

 Estimated reading time: 4 minutes

 The FDA clearance makes the Withings ScanWatch the first wearable to be cleared that records both ECG and SpO2 measurements.
 Validated in two clinical studies, including one in which it was used to monitor patients in German hospitals remotely, the ScanWatch was developed with input from cardiologists and sleep experts.

 “ScanWatch received three CES Innovation Awards when it was announced and we are now thrilled to bring it to the United States following robust FDA scrutiny.
 At Withings our core mission is to create beautiful devices people choose to use and wear every day so the medical data they provide can make meaningful impacts on their lives.
 ScanWatch has been clinically validated to detect AFib and can aid in the detection of breathing disturbances at night, that can be signs of sleep apnea.
 It is our most ambitious medical watch to date and has the potential to benefit millions of people.”Mathieu Letombe, CEO of Withings